 Kelly Elvin is the founder of TipTopTails Dog Training.
-Kelly has been coaching people and their dogs for over 20 years, and before that she practiced law for 10 years.
-She is a Certified Professional Dog Trainer-Knowledge Assessed, a professional member of the Association of Professional Dog Trainers, and a long-time board member and volunteer for Al-Van Humane Society.
+Kelly has been coaching people and their dogs for over 23 years, and before that she practiced law for 10 years.
+She is a Certified Professional Dog Trainer-Knowledge Assessed, a professional member of the Association of Professional Dog Trainers, and served for many years as a board member and volunteer for Al-Van Humane Society.
 Kelly also teaches the dog*biz Dog Walking Academy in Michigan, coaching professional dog walkers, pet sitters and dog daycare wranglers on the skills to handle dogs safely and run a business successfully.

 Matt Elvin has been a certified Missing Animal Response Technician since 2007 and offered lost pet recovery services after training a dog to search for lost cats.
 He studied under Kat Albrecht, founder of Missing Pet Partnership (MPP), and served on MPP’s Board of Directors for three years.
 Before becoming a dog trainer, Matt practiced law for 14 years.

-Holly O’Brien has 11 years of experience working with clients and their dogs.
+Holly O’Brien has 14 years of experience working with clients and their dogs.
 Holly believes everyone has their idea of the “perfect dog,” and she loves helping clients to get their perfect dog with her gentle and effective training methods.
-She is particularly interested in working with dogs with reactivity and other behavior issues, and is the lead instructor for our Reactive Rover class.
+She is particularly interested in working with dogs with reactivity and other behavior issues, and is the lead instructor for our Reactive Rover classes.

 In October 2019, Holly attained the prestigious title of Certified Dog Behavior Consultant from the International Association of Animal Behavior Consultants, after submitting multiple behavior case studies for peer review and demonstrating competency in several core areas, including a thorough understanding of animal behavior, the science of learning and behavior modification, and critical thinking and reasoning in performing client assessments and developing behavior modification plans.
 As a CDBC, Holly specializes in the prevention, management, and modification of challenging behaviors in dogs.

 Holly also is a Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA), a Canine Good Citizen evaluator, and a member of the Association of Professional Dog Trainers and the Pet Professional Guild.
 She attends professional education seminars regularly to stay current on dog training and behavior so she can help her students achieve their goals.
-When she isn’t training dogs, Holly enjoys spending time with her husband, their little girls Jocelyn and Savannah, and their dogs Lucy and Rosalind.
+When she isn’t training dogs, Holly enjoys spending time with her husband, their little girls Jocelyn and Savannah, and their dog Lucy.

 Courtney Knewtson is wholeheartedly dedicated to furthering her knowledge of dog training and behavior.
+Her expertise was recognized when she attained the title of Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA).
 She began her training career by assisting with Reactive Rover classes, and has since added puppy classes, adult good manners classes, and Puppy Day School to her teaching repertoire.
-She is our technology wizard and makes sure our training videos look great!
-Courtney also is a wrangler at Camp Fido Dog Daycare.
+Courtney also is our technology wizard and makes sure our training videos look great!

 In her free time, Courtney enjoys spending time with her husband, hiking with her dog Auri, fostering cats and dogs, photography, and Dungeons & Dragons.